 I can afford to pay the debt in full

-If you can afford to pay the debt in full before the HCEO first visits the property, you should do this.
+If you can pay the debt in full before the HCEO visits the property, you should do this.
 This will keep the costs to a minimum.

 I can afford to pay the debt in instalments

-I don’t know what I can afford to pay
+I do not know what I can afford to pay

 What fees can High Court enforcement officers charge?